Free: 96 PPC tools + my AI Playbook book

 • +

 'Grow your brand with the top-rated ecommerce platform' as hero headline with a migration-oriented 'Request a Demo' secondary CTA pairs aspiration (grow your brand) with a safety-netted path (talk to a human before committing).
-The dual framing serves both the eager Red visitor and the cautious Blue analyst.
+The dual framing serves both the eager ready-to-book visitor and the cautious comparison-stage visitor.

 • +